Jump to this Section

-Oftentimes, a man will appear in the office and request surgery for only one side of his chest.
+Oftentimes, a man will visit the office and request surgery for only one side of his chest.
 For a long time, his eyes have been focused on just the larger side and he frequently will not realize that there may be some excess tissue on the other side as well.

 In some cases, there may be residual, very solid breast tissue directly beneath the areola which the instrument cannot remove.
-In these cases, an additional incision around the edge of the areola will facilitate direct removal of the excess breast tissue.
+In these cases, an additional incision around the edge of the areola will facilitate the direct removal of the excess breast tissue.
 Care is specifically taken at this point to remove sufficient breast tissue but ensure there is no “cratering.”
 If necessary, fat flaps are used to reinforce the support of the areola.
 The wound is then closed with dissolving sutures underneath the skin, so there are no external sutures to be removed.

 It is very difficult to reduce a larger side so that it exactly matches the smaller side.
 During surgery, fluids are injected, tissues are removed by liposuction and/or excision, and all the remaining tissues actually continue to swell while the surgery progresses.
 In essence, during surgery, the breast is constantly changing – a moving target.
 Thus, providing an exact match with the “normal” side is very difficult to achieve.

-I believe that the best course of action is to reduce each breast so that each side is as individually well contoured as possible.
+Dr. Jacobs believes that the best course of action is to reduce each breast so that each side is as individually well contoured as possible.
 This may require any combination of liposuction and excision on either side.
 The result is usually a symmetric, pleasing outcome.

 Absolute, mirror-image symmetry, however, is sometimes elusive.
-Why?

 The breasts, which consist of both fat and breast tissue, rest on the foundation of the underlying muscles and skeleton.
 These foundation tissues may themselves be asymmetric.